top of page

 Like Jesus, I push back against every illegitimate claim on my life.
 I reclaim any territory that might have been stolen in my life by the power of words.
 I uproot every seed of control, limitation, and false dominion in my life in the name of Jesus.

-From this day forward, I command unconditional release from every power that has spoken what God did speak into my life and destiny.
+From this day forward, I command unconditional release from every power that has spoken what God did not speak into my life and destiny.
 I speak release and restoration by the authority of the Lord Jesus Christ.

 In Jesus’ mighty name.
 Amen.